Creating a Style Guide: One-Stop Place for Your UI Design Team

 - Provide a fallback font if your main font is custom

 - Provide similar font choices for different operating systems

-Atlassian takes extra step at listing font options for six operating systems
+Atlassian takes an extra step at listing font options for six operating systems

 - Include information on ideal line length (see Atlassian’s example below)

 Atlassian recommends aiming between 60 and 100 characters including spaces per line

 Icons help your design communicate common ideas via visual cues.
 They’re often simple yet attention-grabbing and allow designers to express their creativity.
 Your interface likely includes at least a few icons.
 And, if all of them weren’t designed by the same person or at least downloaded from the same stack, they probably don’t look uniform.